SoftwareAG/c8y-docs/content/device-tutorials/network-router-bundle/setup.md

 4. Turn **Enable firmware signature check** to OFF.

     > **Info:** If you skip this step, no software can be installed later.
 After installing the agent package, this function will be enabled again automatically.
-  Firmware version 2.0.84.0 does not support the firmware signature.
-You can ignore this step.
+  In case of firmware version 2.0.84.0 you can ignore this step as this version does not support the firmware signature.

 5. Navigate to the **System** menu.
 Click **System configuration** > **Choose a file** and select the downloaded software.
 Click **Upload** to upload the software to the router.
 6. Click the **Install** button for the uploaded software which you want to install.